semantifyit/ds-utilities/API.md

 <a name="getDsStandardContextV7"></a>

 ## getDsStandardContextV7() ⇒ <code>object</code>
-Returns the standard @context for DS-V7
+Returns the standard @context for DS-V7 (clone - no reference).

 **Kind**: global function
 **Returns**: <code>object</code> - the standard @context for DS-V7